 If you sell a new car, you will usually have to pay a recycling contribution to Auto Recycling Nederland (ARN).
 ARN then pays out premiums to scrapping firms for dismantling cars and reusing materials.

-Disassembling car wrecks is subject to the environmental rules of the Activities Decree.
-For this, you require an All-in-one Permit for Physical Aspects with a limited environmental impact assessment (Omgevingsvergunning beperkte milieutoets, OBM).
+To disassemble car wrecks, you require an All-in-one Permit for Physical Aspects with a limited environmental impact assessment (Omgevingsvergunning beperkte milieutoets, OBM).
 You must notify the municipal authority of your commercial activities and any changes that may occur therein, using the (Dutch-language) Activities Decree Internet Module (AIM).
 In order to disassemble discarded trucks or company cars weighing more than 3,500 kg, you require an environmental permit.

 If you disassemble vehicles, you must often register as the transporter or collector of waste with the National and International Road Transport Organisation (NIWO).